 - A. When, in the judgment of the administration, a student's appearance, grooming, or mode of dress interferes with or disrupts the educational process or school activities, or poses a threat to the health or safety of the student or others, the student will be directed to make modifications or will be sent home for the day.
-Parents/guardians will be notified. - B. The administration may recommend a form of dress considered appropriate for a specific event and communicate the recommendation to students and parents/guardians. - C. Likewise, an organized student group may recommend a form of dress for students considered appropriate for a specific event and make such recommendation to the administration for approval.
+Parents/guardians will be notified.
+In the event there are continued issues, a student may lose his/her privileges for the remainder of the school year. - B. The administration may recommend a form of dress considered appropriate for a specific event and communicate the recommendation to students and parents/guardians. - C. Likewise, an organized student group may recommend a form of dress for students considered appropriate for a specific event and make such recommendation to the administration for approval.